 - The Admissions Committee will make the selections for these scholarships based on information submitted in applications.

 - Submitting an application to the UF College of Pharmacy automatically qualifies students for these scholarships.
 There is not a separate application.

 - Award recipients will be notified by email.

 - Funds for these scholarships will be disbursed after the student is enrolled in the Pharm.D. program and has begun taking pharmacy classes.

 The Crisafi Challenge Recruitment Scholarship supports one of the college’s most critical priorities – recruitment scholarships to attract and retain the best and brightest future pharmacists.
 Top-tier students in the incoming class are awarded Crisafi Scholarships based on their superior academic and non-academic credentials.
 The scholarships were first awarded in 2016, after Robert Crisafi, Ph.D., a 1956 graduate of the UF College of Pharmacy, established a fundraising challenge to inspire alumni to give scholarship support.
-Each year, Dr. Bob provides a match gift that is contingent on alumni and friends of the college matching the total.
-To date, Dr. Bob has given $70,000 to the challenge, with an additional $115,000 raised by alumni and friends.
+Each year, Dr. Bob provides a gift that is contingent on alumni and friends of the college matching the total.
+To date, the Crisafi Challenge has raised more than $1 million for student recruitment scholarships.
 Every dollar donated in the Crisafi Challenge is given back to students.